python/cpython/Doc/library/unittest.rst

    :ref:`deprecated unittest methods <deprecated-aliases>` are also special-cased and, when the warning filters are ``'default'`` or ``'always'``, they will appear only once per-module, in order to avoid too many warning messages.
-This behavior can be overridden using the :option`-Wd` or :option:`-Wa` options and leaving *warnings* to ``None``.
+This behavior can be overridden using the :option:`-Wd` or :option:`-Wa` options and leaving *warnings* to ``None``.

    .. method:: _makeResult()